xkleva/dFlow/README.md

 **name** (String, lower snake-case e.g. 'my_parameter') - The name of the parameter, decides what it will be called in the GUI, as well as how to call it from a flow step.
 **info** (String) - A description, meant to be able to guide the user as to what the parameter means. (e.g. 'Assign the number of pages this job has')
 **type** (Predefined input types, i.e. one of 'radio') - The type of input for the user.
 **options** (List of values) - The list of values available when using a predefined input type such as 'radio'.
+The option elements can be assigned as simple strings, or as a Hash object containing the keys **value** and **label**.
+The label can then be used to explain the value when using a dropdown, for example.

 **Example:** Defines one parameter 'processing_station' for the current flow, using a radio input.
 ```json